python/cpython/Doc/howto/functional.rst

 The elements of the generated output will be the successive values of ``expression``.
-The ``if`` clauses are all optional; if present, ``expression`` is only evaluated and added to the result when ``condition`` is true.
+The ``if`` clauses are all optional; if present, ``expression`` is only evaluated and added to the result when ``condition`` is a truthy value.

 Generator expressions always have to be written inside parentheses, but the parentheses signalling a function call also count.
 If you want to create an